decentraland/documentation/content/creator/sdk7/2d-ui/ui_text.md

 <!-- TODO: what value for font?? (not the same as text)
 what about text align, TextAlignMode not valid either -->

-> TIP: A single entity can have both `uiText` and `uiBackground` components.
+A `Label` entity can also have other common components found on other types of UI entities, like `uiTransform` and `uiBackground`.

-> NOTE: The `fontSize` is not affected by the size of its entity or parent entities.

 ```ts
 ReactEcsRenderer.setUiRenderer(() => (